 “With this project, looking at alternatives for a river-bridge crossing and potential locations for interchanges and alignment affects the proposed locations for drilling to define the soil conditions at those locations,” Doran said.
 “This is very much an interactive and back-and-forth process.

 So, why do geotechnical engineers drill so many holes?

 “Sometimes people don’t realize the difference of soil conditions from an interchange location here to one 200 metres away,” Doran said.
 “Maybe people think we overkill drilling holes.
 It’s very important to understand what the soil is doing at that particular site in order to provide the best design.

-“A lot of different options are being presented to get the optimal solution for the Ministry of Highways and Infrastructure and the general public.
+“A lot of different options are being presented to get the optimal solution for the Ministry of Highways and the general public.
 Both are considered – it’s not just the capital cost.
 There are things like aesthetics, environmental impact, operations and maintenance cost … so many variables.”